Short fiction submissions are currently open.

 How to submit

-Please send a maximum of five poems directly to Daniel Cowper: dan (at) pulpliterature.com.
-No reading fee is required for poetry.
+Please send a maximum of three poems, totalling no more than five pages directly to Daniel Cowper: dan (at) pulpliterature.com.

 Graphic novels and illustrations

-Submit a query describing your work.
+Submit a query describing your work to email@example.com.
 Include URLs to any online work you would like us to see.
 If we are interested we will request files.
-No reading fee is required for artwork.

 What we pay